 A moulded seat will probably offer

-the user the feeling of a more solid platform on which to sit.
+the user the feeling of a more secure platform on which to sit.

 A well designed moulded seat might

 be considered 'attractive' in its own peculiar way.

 A moulded seat is by nature